 Data out accounts for all of the traffic coming out of the cluster.
 That includes search results, as well as monitoring data sent out of the cluster.
 The same rate applies regardless of the destination of the data, being either to another region, to the internet, or to the same region but a different account.

 Data intra-deployment accounts for all of the traffic sent between the components of the deployment.
-That includes mostly the data sync between nodes of a cluster spread across different availability zones, which is managed automatically by Elasticsearch cluster sharding.
+That includes mostly the data sync between nodes of a cluster, which is managed automatically by Elasticsearch cluster sharding.
 It also includes data related to search queries executed across multiple nodes of a cluster.
 Note that single node Elasticsearch clusters may also incur intra-cluster charges accounting for data exchanged with Kibana nodes or other nodes such as machine learning or APM.
 These charges are expected to be lower in such cases.

 The data transfer usage is calculated similarly to the storage API requests, in that it is summed up to a cumulative amount within a billing cycle.